HossamSaberX/RectifierSolver/README.md

 ## Contact

-For questions, support or bugs, please open an issue in the GitHub repository.
+For questions, support or bugs, please open an issue.